Academic policies for undergraduates

 Students majoring in biomedical, chemical and life science, computer, electrical, or mechanical engineering must attain a minimum grade of C in all major courses taken.
 If a student receives a grade below C in any major course, that course must be retaken until the student receives a minimum grade of C. Department chairs may also identify other vital courses (i.e., math, physics) within the major for which a minimum grade of C must be achieved.

-School policy of reasonable progress
+College policy of reasonable progress

-Minimum major grade point average: Upon completion of 36 or more credit hours at VCU, any student whose major GPA falls below 2.0 will be placed on in-school academic probation and will have an advising hold placed on his/her account.
+Minimum major grade point average: Upon completion of 36 or more credit hours at VCU, any student whose major GPA falls below 2.0 will be placed on in-college academic probation and will have an advising hold placed on his/her account.
 The student must meet with the student advising office and their faculty adviser to determine the courses to be taken the next semester.
 From that point forward, the student must maintain a semester minimum major GPA of 2.0.
 Upon failing to meet that standard, the student will be dismissed from the program.

 Course failures and withdrawals: A student may attempt to complete each required major course a maximum of three times.
 When a student does not earn a minimum grade of C on the second attempt to complete the same major course (this will include instances in which the student withdraws from a class), the student will be notified and a hold will be placed on his/her account, prohibiting him/her from registering for classes.
 The student must meet with the student advising office and his/her faculty adviser to determine the courses to be taken the next semester.